-Contactless is a quick, easy and secure way to pay for single, return and day tickets when using our bus services.
+Contactless is a quick, easy and secure way to pay for single, return, day and weekly tickets when using our bus services.

 Instead of paying with cash, you can pay with contactless by placing your contactless card, iPhone or Android phone on the reader of the ticket machine.

 What tickets can I buy using contactless?

 Contactless can be used to purchase single, return, day and weekly tickets on our services.

 If you would like to buy monthly tickets with your bank card please use our mobile app or buy online.